 If you require any vaccinations relating to foreign travel you need to complete a Travel Vaccination Questionnaire and submit it to the practice at least 8 weeks before you are due to travel.
-This form can be found at the bottom of this page or can be collected from our Reception.
+This should be sent via e-mail to firstname.lastname@example.org.
 You will then be contacted to book in for the vaccinations that are available from the surgery.
 A list of these are below.
-Your appointment needs to be at least 4 weeks before you travel to allow the vaccines to work
+Your appointment needs to be at least 8 weeks before you travel

 Which vaccinations do I need?